Program overview

 The Bachelor of Arts (Honours) in Film and Media Studies is designed to provide students with a comprehensive understanding of the history, theory, and criticism of film, television, and new media.
-This program emphasizes the production of film, video, and digital media, allowing students to engage with various cultural expressions such as literature, music, and architecture.
-By exploring these interconnected fields, students will gain insights into significant issues like ideology, power, communication, and spectatorship.
-The curriculum aims to foster cultural awareness and literacy in language, image, sound, and technology, preparing graduates for diverse professional opportunities in the film and television industries.
+This program emphasizes the production of film, video, and digital media, integrating creative expression with a strong foundation in cultural awareness and literacy.
+Students will explore various cultural expressions, including literature, music, and architecture, and their impact on film and television.
+The curriculum aims to prepare students for diverse professional careers in the film and television industries, fostering critical thinking and an acute awareness of cultural issues.

 Featured Experiences